-Formerly known as Schedule A and A+ projects. these projects are exempt from the requirements of the EAA.
+These projects are exempt from the requirements of the EAA.
 They are generally limited in scale and have minimal adverse effects on the environment.

 Eligible to be Screened to Exemption

 These projects are eligible for exemption based on the results of a screening process.
 If as a result of the screening process the project is not exempt, the applicable schedule B or C assessment process must be completed.
 Proponents can also choose at the outset to not follow a screening process and just complete the applicable B or C process.